syncfusion-content/maui-docs/MAUI/ImageEditor/Crop.md

 ### Original Crop

 With the original crop, the image is cropped to its original dimensions.
-This means that no aspect ratio or specific shape is enforced, and the cropped image retains its original width and height.
+This means that no aspect ratio and the cropped image retains its original width and height.

 {% highlight C# %}